Aayushi-Agarwal123/Aayushi-Agarwal123/README.md

 - 👋 Hi, I’m @Aayushi-Agarwal123
 - 👀 I’m interested in coding and learning about technological invention
 - 🌱 I’m currently learning java,python,html and c programming
-- 💞️ I’m looking to collaborate on group project and competition so that I can learn more from people
+- 💞️ I’m looking to collaborate on group project and competitions
 - 📫 How to reach me aayushia971@gmail.com

 <!---